seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 What folly 'tis to hazard life for ill!

 **ALCIBIADES**
-My lord,–
+My lord,-- /

 **First Senator**
-You cannot make gross sins look clear:
+/ You cannot make gross sins look clear:
 To revenge is no valour, but to bear.

 **ALCIBIADES**